 Training, qualifications & experience

 I am a registered member of the British Association for Counselling & Psychotherapy (BACP) and hold a BA (Eng.Lit), a Diploma in Professional Studies in Counselling level 6 (University of the West of England), a Certificate in Counselling Skills (University of the West of England), and a Transactional Analysis 101 Certificate (European Association for Transactional Analysis).
-I am a very experienced, qualified Cruse Bereavement Care Practitioner and I undertake frequent shorter term continuing professional development courses.
+I am a qualified Cruse Bereavement Care Practitioner and I undertake frequent shorter term continuing professional development courses.

 Areas of counselling I deal with

 Free initial in-person session

 Fees: £50 per 60 minute session.
 I believe that therapy should be available to those who need it, so a limited number of concessionary places are available by negotiation.
 I also offer an initial assessment session free of charge.
 I also work via FaceTime, WhatsApp and by telephone if this of interest to you.

 When I work